"The lack of support was worse than the bullying."

 Institutional Betrayal

-All twelve participants reported that the organisational response caused them more harm than the original behaviour.
+All 12 participants reported that the organisational response caused them more harm than the original behaviour.

 This is the central finding of the research.

-That is precisely what these twelve managers described.
+That is precisely what these 12 managers described.

-Ten participants described lasting, fundamental changes to their sense of professional identity and relationship with work.
+10 participants described lasting, fundamental changes to their sense of professional identity & relationship with work.

 Participants found ways through, but not without lasting consequences.